tsCrate/tscrate-nodemcu/README.md

-# NodeMcuCode
+# tsCrate NodeMcu files
-This repository contains files to load onto an Espressif device (tested on the ESP8266) flashed with NodeMCU firmware.

-The files include code for the server and client modes to interact with [tsCrate.com](https://tscrate.com).
+This repository contains files to simplify NodeMCU device setup with [tsCrate.com](https://tscrate.com).
+Files are loaded onto an Espressif device (tested on the ESP8266) flashed with NodeMCU firmware.
+These files include code to run server and client modes for initial setup and long-term reporting to group devices on tsCrate.com.

+After flashing firmware and loading files onto a device, the device will expose a Wi-Fi access point named "tsCrate#...".
+After connecting to the access point, users can navigate to 192.168.4.1 to setup a connection to tsCrate.com through Wi-Fi.

+### Device Server
-The server mode provides a simple setup process to connect a device.
+Server mode provides a simple setup process to connect a device.
 1. Users connect to the device's Wi-Fi access point and are presented with a UI over http
 3. Users select or enter a local Wi-Fi name and password
 5. After the device connects to Wi-Fi, "Request Setup"